aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

         def cell_index(self, name):
             return self.scope.derefvars.index(name)

-The 'deref' case is for variables like `d`, which is not global, yet 'less local' than `f` in that it's used from another scope, the lambda expression's. `d` gets a numbered slot among `fn`'s locals as well, but at runtime its slot will not simply hold `d`'s value: instead it
+The 'deref' case covers variables like `d`, which is not global, yet 'less local' than `f` in that it's used from another scope, the lambda expression's. `d` gets a numbered slot among `fn`'s locals as well, but at runtime its slot will not simply hold `d`'s value: instead it